 where $n\ge 0$, and $Y_0 $ is a chosen initial approximation.
 Taking the Euler approximation ($Y_0 =0$), we derive:

-The second approximation, $Y_2 $, is singular at the point $k_2 =\sqrt{1/2}$, and it can be demonstrated that all the further corrections do also have the first singularity at points $k_n $, while the sequence $k_2 ,\dots,k_n $ tends to the actual branching point of the invariance equation (\ref{quadratic103}) $k_{\rm c} =1/2$.
-The analysis of further corrections demonstrates that the convergence is very rapid (see Fig.\ \ref{Fig8}).
+The second approximation, $Y_2 $, is singular at $k_2 =\sqrt{1/2}$, and it can be demonstrated that all further corrections also have the first singularity at points $k_n $, and the sequence $k_2 ,\dots,k_n $ tends to the actual branching point of the invariance equation (\ref{quadratic103}) $k_{\rm c} =1/2$.
+The analysis of further corrections demonstrates that the convergence is very rapid (see Fig.~\ref{AnnPhysFig8}).

-The approximations (\ref{Y12}) demonstrate that unlike the polynomial approximations, the Newton method is sensitive to detect the actual singularities of the hydrodynamic spectrum.
-Formally, the function $Y_2 $ becomes positive as $k$ becomes larger than $k_2 $, and thus attenuation rate, $\omega_d =Y_2 $ becomes positive after this point.
-However, unlike the super-Burnett approximation for the acoustic mode, this transition occurs now in a singular point.
-Indeed, the attenuation rate $Y_2 $ tends to "minus infinity", as $k$ tends to $k_2 $ from the left.
-Thus, as described with the Newton procedure, the non-physical domain is separated from the physical one with an "infinitely viscid" threshold.
+The expressions (\ref{Y12}) demonstrate that unlike polynomial approximations, Newton's method is capable of detecting the actual singularities of the hydrodynamic spectrum.
+Formally, the function $Y_2 $ becomes positive as $k$ becomes larger than $k_2 $, and thus the attenuation rate, $\omega_d =Y_2 $ becomes positive after this point.
+However, unlike the super-Burnett approximation for the acoustic mode, this transition occurs now at a singular point.
+Indeed, the attenuation rate $Y_2 $ tends to ``minus infinity", as $k$ tends to $k_2 $ from the left.
+Thus, as described with the Newton procedure, the non-physical domain is separated from the physical one with an ``infinitely viscid" threshold.
 The occurrence of the poles in the Newton iterations is, of course, quite clear.
-Indeed, the Newton method involves the derivative of the function $R(Y)=Y(Y+1)$ which appears on the left hand side of the equation (\ref{quadratic103}).
-The derivative $dR(Y)/dY$ becomes zero in the singularity point $Y_c =-1/2$.
-The results of this section bring us to the following discussion:
+Indeed, the Newton method involves the derivative of the function $R(Y)=Y(Y+1)$ which appears on the left hand side of (\ref{quadratic103}).
+The derivative $dR(Y)/dY$ becomes zero at the singularity point $Y_c =-1/2$.
+The results of this section bring us to the following conclusion:

-(i) The result of the exact summation of the Chapman-Enskog procedure brings us to the same system of equations as the principle of the dynamic invariance.
-This is demonstrated above for a specific situation but it holds as well for any (linearized) Grad system.
+(i) Exact summation of the Chapman--Enskog procedure results in the same system of equations as the principle of dynamic invariance.
+This was demonstrated above for a specific situation but it holds for any (linearized) Grad system.
 The resulting equations are always {\it nonlinear} (even for the simplest linearized kinetic systems, such as Grad equations).